-Cooperative education at RIT is full-time, paid employment directly related to a student's field of study, for a minimum period of 15 weeks (10 weeks in summer term).
+Cooperative education at RIT is full-time, paid employment directly related to a student's field of study, for a minimum period of 14 weeks.
 Co-op begins after students have completed the first two years of coursework in their academic program.
 Students alternate terms of coursework with terms of co-op during the last three years of study.

 Cooperative education is a unique kind of education.
 It is different from summer employment, and different from an internship.
 Here's why:

 - Co-op employment is related to a student's field of study

 - Co-op employment increases in complexity and challenge according to academic level

 - Co-op employment includes formal evaluation and documentation of performance

 Undergraduate students must complete 2 semesters and one summer of co-op before starting Senior Project.
 Co-op is optional for graduate students.

 A co-op block is 14 weeks of full-time employment (35-40 hours per week).
 You may, in fact, work longer through RIT breaks and holidays, depending on your arrangement with your employer.
 Additional weeks are great experience, but cannot be pieced together to fulfill an additional block.

 Yes.
 RIT defines co-op as paid work.
 Wages vary by employer and by region, but the average for SE students is $20/hour.

 You and your employer must both complete online evaluation forms for each term you work.
 The Co-Op Office will email links to form toward the end of the term.